-- Dual-Divided Lanes: This configuration splits at least two lanes in each direction from other lanes using a physical barrier. - Concurrent Flow Lanes: These lanes run along-side existing general purpose lanes and are separated by striping. - Two-way Barrier Separated Lanes: These lanes are physically separated from the general purpose lanes, thus providing natural enforcement. - Contra Flow Lanes: This configuration uses non-peak direction lanes to accommodate the peak direction traffic flow. - Reversible Barrier Separated Lanes: These are permanent reversible lanes that do not require closure of off-peak direction travel lanes.
-These are best suited for traffic characteristics that exhibit large distributional splits during the peak periods.
+- Dual-Divided Lanes: This configuration splits at least two lanes in each direction from other lanes using a physical barrier. - Concurrent Flow Lanes: These lanes run along-side existing general purpose lanes and are separated by striping. - Two-way Barrier Separated Lanes: These lanes are physically separated from the general purpose lanes, thus providing natural enforcement. - Contra Flow Lanes: This configuration uses non-peak direction lanes to accommodate the peak direction traffic flow.

+• Reversible Barrier Separated Lanes: These are permanent reversible lanes that do not require closure of off-peak direction travel lanes.
+These are best suited for traffic flows that are directional imbalanced during peak periods.